Welcome to the

 2021 Christmas Letter Swap!

 Every December, a plague befalls the mailboxes of America.
 Envelopes full of humblebragging, oversharing, and convenient omissions find their way into our homes, causing frustration, disgust, and rage.
 There may be nothing more obnoxious than The Family Christmas Newsletter.
 Seriously, nobody is dying to hear that your clan finally went to Disneyland, courtesy of Jim's promotion.
 Your niece got that bunion on her foot taken care of?
 Wonderful.
-And, honest to God, who gives a crap about how your Yorkshire Terrier is doing, ever.
+And, honestly, who gives a crap about how your Yorkshire Terrier is doing, ever?
 So what can we do about this?
-Unfortunately, there is no way to stop the flow of these vile missives.
+Unfortunately, there is no way to stop the flow of these lame missives.
 However, we can have fun with the format, make each other laugh, and receive some truly interesting mail.